idaholab/moose/modules/fluid_properties/doc/content/modules/fluid_properties/index.md

 !listing modules/fluid_properties/test/tests/ideal_gas/test.i block=Modules

-In this example, the user has specified a value for `gamma` (the ratio of isobaric to isochoric specific heat capacites), and `R`, the universal gas constant.
+In this example, the user has specified a value for `gamma` (the ratio of isobaric to isochoric specific heat capacities), and `R`, the universal gas constant.

 The fluid properties can then be accessed by other MOOSE objects through the name given in the input file.